 The treatment for pinguecula depends on the severity of the symptoms.
 If it causes dry eye irritation, then your doctor might prescribe lubricating eye drops.
 They might also prescribe scleral contact lenses to cover the growth and protect it from dryness.
 To treat any localized inflammation and swelling, they might also prescribe non-steroidal anti-inflammatory drugs or steroid eye drops.
 If the pinguecula are especially uncomfortable, surgery can be an option.

 In addition to helping patients with the treatment and management of eye diseases, we also offer high-quality contact lenses and glasses, and we conduct comprehensive eye exams.
 We have provided professional and personalized eye care to local patients for over 40 years.
-To learn more about our services, call us at (703) 660-9494 if you are in Alexandria, (703) 413-1400 if you are in Arlington, (703) 573-1200 if you are in Falls Church and (703) 467-9080 if you are in Reston.
+To learn more about our services, call us at (703) 660-9494 if you are in Alexandria, (703) 413-1400 if you are in Crystal City, (703) 522-7676 if you are in Clarendon, (703) 573-1200 if you are in Falls Church and (703) 467-9080 if you are in Reston.
 You may also request an appointment here.